 Gratitude & Indebtedness

 In a good relationship, there is equal serve and return.
 However, it does not mean that once someone does something you have to immediately need to repay them.
 Gratitude is a positive emotion but being reminded of your debt is not true kindness.
-If in a close relationship you constantly feeling indebted, then something is not okay with that relationship.
+If in a close relationship you constantly feel indebted, then something is not okay with that relationship.

-Because of my childhood indoctrination, I always felt inadequate, feeling overly grateful for the smallest of things and would immediately try to repay the giver.
+Because of my childhood indoctrination, I always felt inadequate, feeling overly grateful for the smallest of things, and would immediately try to repay the giver.
 It was bloody stressful keeping track of what I owed and how to repay.